I’ve played the guitar since 2003, the ukulele since 2011, and the guitalele since 2019.

 Thus, if your guitalele has bridge pins, I recommend these ball-end classical guitar strings.

-Although these are classical guitar strings, they should work fine on a guitalele.
+Although these are classical guitar strings, they work fine on the guitalele.

-If your guitalele doesn’t have bridge pins, you can use these strings which are actually designed for the guitalele.
+If your guitalele doesn’t have bridge pins, you can use these strings designed specifically for the guitalele.